-The global hospital-acquired disease testing market reached a value of US$ 1,021 Million in 2019.
+The global hospital-acquired disease testing market reached a value of US$ 7.32 Billion in 2020.
 Hospital acquired infections (HAIs) or nosocomial infections are diseases that are acquired in hospitals and medical clinics.
 Nosocomial means, infections or diseases originating in a hospital.
 A person can get such diseases even in the vicinity of a nursing home, rehabilitation center, hospital or any other clinical surroundings.
 Most people get HAIs when they are in intensive care units (ICUs) and the emergency rooms (ERs).
 Generally, the incubation period of these diseases vary between 48 hours to 4 days after the individual gets admitted.
 A major reason behind the cause of hospital acquired diseases is the lack of proper hygiene in the hospital settings by the internal staff.
 Another reason can be below-par maintenance, complacency by the hospital staff, and a rise in multi-drug resistant organisms (MDROs).
 Some of the most commonly occurring nosocomial infections include pneumonia, primary bloodstream infections, urinary tract infections, etc. In many cases, it has also been found that these nosocomial infections are sometimes traced to the patients’ own microbiome.
 It happens when the protective skin layer comes in contact with possible threats and causes infection to occur, especially after surgical operations.

 This report provides a deep insight into the global hospital-acquired disease testing market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the hospital-acquired disease testing market in any manner.